mohamed-abas/image-processing/README.md

 **Conclusion:**

 Using digital image processing is common in a image restoration and enhancement.

-In the applied experiments it is evident that the techniques behind image enhancement are effective specially in some domains like medical imaging.
+It is an old topic and overtaken by Deep Learning.
-1
+In the applied experiments it is evident that the techniques behind image enhancement are not effective, after the deep learning technology, specially in some domains like medical imaging.

 [pixel]: http://en.wikipedia.org/wiki/Pixel "Pixel"
 [image sensor]: http://en.wikipedia.org/wiki/Image_sensor "Image sensor"